mbera124/Kotlin-Basics/README.md

 # Kotlin-Basics
-A simple project im using to understand the basics of kolin
+A simple to-do project I'm using to understand the basics of Kolin